-How Are Water Softeners Used in Steam Boilers?
+How & Why Are Water Softeners Used in Steam Boilers?

 One of the most important accessories you can have for your steam boiler is a water softener, which serves several purposes and plays a crucial role in helping your boiler avoid malfunctions and run more efficiently.
 Let’s go back to the basics and walk through how water softeners are used in steam boilers.

-Hard water that’s filled with minerals like calcium and magnesium can cause damage to the tubes inside steam boilers.
-If these minerals are present in the boiler’s water supply, it can lead to hard scale forming on the surface of the tubes, which has the potential to cause the water to overheat and ultimately the tubes to fail.
+Water that comes from your city’s water treatment plant usually contains small amounts of dissolved solids, such as minerals like calcium and magnesium, that can cause damage to the tubes inside steam boilers.
+If these minerals are present in the boiler’s water supply, it can lead to hard scale buildup on the surface of the tubes, which has the potential to reduce the water heat transfer, ultimately overheating the tubes.

 The solution to both of these potential problems is a water softener working in conjunction with your boiler.
 Water softeners will introduce sodium compounds into the boiler’s water supply to negate the presence of any calcium and magnesium, effectively resolving the hard water problem.
 A water softener will reduce the risk of hard scaling inside the boiler, improve the flow of water, ensure maximum levels of efficiency, and help your boiler avoid failures or any kind of damage that could reduce its lifespan.